New CUPRA Headquarters

 In addition, CUPRA will also have a dedicated space within Casa SEAT, the company’s upcoming multidisciplinary building in the heart of Barcelona.

 Furthermore, CUPRA’s distribution network consists of several spaces located in selected SEAT dealers.
 The brand currently has 222 CUPRA Corners and it will complete its implementation by the end of the year reaching 245 corners, representing 20% of the SEAT network.
-The company has trained more than 240 CUPRA Masters who are in charge of transmitting the CUPRA experience to customers.
+The company has trained more than 240 CUPRA experts who are in charge of transmitting the CUPRA experience to customers.
 CUPRA will also have its own flagship stores outside the SEAT dealerships.
 The company is currently scouting locations in iconic areas of Munich, Hamburg, Vienna and Mexico City.

 CEO Wayne Griffiths presenting